arlo-lib/ARLO/README.rst

   For example you can extract a dataset with a Data Generation block in parallel, you can learn RL algorithms in parallel, you can evaluate blocks in parallel and so on and so forth.

-* It is ``fully`` extendable: anything (a block, a RL algorithm, a tuner, a metric, an environment, and so on and so forth) can be made up into a Block compatible with the framework and the library.
+* It is ``fully`` extendable: anything (a unit, a RL algorithm, a tuner, a metric, an environment, and so on and so forth) can be made up into a Block compatible with the framework and the library.
   Practically, you are not bound to a specific set of RL algorithms, or to a specific tuner, as it happens with many AutoML libraries.